-Finally, the following rule defines a property characterizing the final state of a process, where the end event associated with the process has been executed: $holds(final(P),Z) \leftarrow bp(P,S,E) \land$ holds(cf(E,end,P),Z)
+Finally, we define a special fluent expression final(P) the final state of a process P, whose semantics is given by the following rule:

-The rules defining the semantics of the operator EG are similar to the constraint logic programming definition proposed in (Nilsson and Lübcke, 2000).
-However, as already mentioned, in this paper we refer to the notion of maximal path instead of infinite path.
-Similarly to (Nilsson and Lübcke, 2000), our definition of the semantics of EG avoids the introduction of greatest fixed points of operators on sets of states which are often required by the approach described in (Clarke et al., 1999).
-Indeed, the rules defining holds(eg(F),S0) are interpreted according to the usual least fixpoint semantics (i.e., the least Herbrand model (Lloyd, 1987)).
+$holds(final(P),Z) \leftarrow bp(P,S,E) \land holds(cf(E,end,P),Z)$

-The encoding of the satisfaction relation for other CTL operators, e.g, EF and AG, follows from the equivalences defining them (Clarke et al., 1999).
-It is worth noting that in some special cases the assumption that paths are maximal, but not necessarily infinite, matters.
-For instance, if $S_0$ is a sink state, then holds(ag(F), $S_0$ ) is true iff holds(F, $S_0$ ) is true, since the only maximal path starting from $S_0$ is the one constituted by $S_0$ only.
-Finally, we would like to note that the definition of the CTL semantics given here is equivalent to the one in (Clarke et al., 1999) in the presence of infinite computation paths only.
+Note that our definition of the semantics of EG avoids the introduction of greatest fixed points of operators on sets of states which are required by the approach described in [4].
+Indeed, the rules defining $holds(eg(F), S_0)$ are interpreted according to the usual least fixpoint semantics (i.e., the least Herbrand model [13]).
+Note also that in some special cases the assumption that paths are maximal, but not necessarily infinite, matters.
+For instance, if S_0 is a sink state, then $holds(ag(F), S_0)$ is true iff $holds(F, S_0)$ is true, since the only maximal path starting from S_0 is the one constituted by S_0 only.